Chelwood

-Chelwood is a small village within the civil parish of Compton Dando in Somerset, England, and is in the affluent Chew Valley in the Bath and North East Somerset council area, about 8 mi from Bristol and Bath.
+Chelwood is a small village and civil parish in Somerset, England, and is in the Chew Valley in the Bath and North East Somerset council area, about 8 mi from Bristol and Bath.
 The parish, which includes the hamlets of West Chelwood and Breach, has a population of 148.
-It is situated on the A368 (Bath to Weston-super-Mare road) between Marksbury and Bishop Sutton, very close to the A37.
+It is situated on the A368 (Bath to Weston-super-Mare road), very close to the A37.